394-s25/community-talks/README.md

 <!-- How to set up Firebase: where to create an account, where to put configuration data, how to import starting data into the database -->

 ## Firebase Setup
-The app is run under the firebase project <<community-talks>> with the email communitytalksapp@gmail.com (the email is sent separately for security)
+The app is run under the firebase project 'community-talks' with the email communitytalksapp@gmail.com (the email is sent separately for security)

 To run firebase in the app, create a file called firebase.js and put it in the client/src folder.
 It should contain the firebase configuration file (this information is also found in firebase project overview or realtime database).
 This file was sent alongside the delivered materials.